sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 1. There are products such as Oracle RAC that can leverage this feature.
 Oracle RAC uses H/A database via a shared block device.
 2. Passive stand-by servers/volumes.
+3. Multi-attach may be required active/active or active/passive scenario

 ## Implementation